AdobeDocs/analytics.en/help/import/data-connectors/dfa-data-connector-analytics/dfa-analytics-reports.md

 To generate a DFA report:

-1. Log in to Adobe Marketing Cloud.
+1. Log in to Adobe Experience Cloud.
 1. Go to **[!UICONTROL Analytics]** > **[!UICONTROL Reports & Analytics]**.
 Make sure you have selected the report suite where you installed the DFA integration.

 1. In the left-side navigation, select the Conversion variable that captures the DFA click-through data, then select the desired DFA report.